-EXIF information for the photographs in this photoset can be found by clicking on the source link - martyn wright - listed below each image and when on the source page by scrolling downwards.
+EXIF information for each photograph in this article can be found by clicking on the source link listed below each image.
+Once on the source page, scroll down.

-Exposure for each image of the photoset was either spot or multi segment metered with the camera set in manual mode then the exposure taken if I deemed the end result would be blured free.
-Some of the images were hastily shot in the auto mode as in one or two instances I was perched perilously close to cliff edges and I didn't really want to be there.
-In most instances I wanted full depth of field and stopped down to f/16.
+Exposure for each image of the photoset was either spot or multi-segment metered with the camera set in manual mode.
+Then the exposure was taken if I deemed the end result would be blur-free.
+Some of the images were hastily shot in auto mode, as in one or two instances, I was perched perilously close to cliff edges, and I didn't really want to be there.
+In most instances, I wanted full depth of field and stopped down to f/16.

 - Mow Cop Castle, Odd Rode | Historic England

 Heritage List Entry Summary for Mow Cop Castle